 what do you take when U R allergic to acetaphemin and NSAIDs?
 I used to take Darvon-the original- good for broken bones, etc. Helped with the severe pain from IBS cramps- later the stupid darvocet came out-of course it caused liver problems- I told the idiots that I couldn't take the darvocet-- Take it- I took one they stared at me for a half hour-said I was just fine.
 An hour later I was in the ER connected to IVs.

 I'm also prone to seizures so tramadol isn't a good fit.
-I do well with codiene-if I could just have 3 codiene when they think my arm is broken or something.
+I do well with codeine-if I could just have 3 codeine when they think my arm is broken or something.
 I don't need pain management-just something to break pain--I'm not a quiet person-that was just fine with the military-but the civilians and the DEA--- so I use self-hypnotism---

 Darvocet-N-50 is a narcotic pain reliever and Tramadol is not.
 I have 2 herniated disc in my spine and was taking Darvocet for about 6-7 years before the FDA removed it from circulation.
 At that time, my doctor switched me to Vicodin, which is also a narcotic pain reliever and works just as good as the Darvocet did.
 You will not find any relief from Tramadol or any other non-narcotic pain medication, believe me when I tell you this I've tried them all with no success! hope this helps.